Undergraduate Admissions

 High school students must meet the following criteria in order to participate: Minimum 2.7 unweighted high school GPA AND be 16 years old OR have completed half of their high school graduation requirements.
 If a student does not meet the GPA and age requirement, a recommendation from a school official is required.

 In order to participate in the Early College Program, a student must be enrolled as an Idaho high school student for the entire Idaho State University course length.
-High school students are NOT eligible to receive Federal Financial Aid for their dual credit courses, but there is funding available through the Advanced Opportunities Program which is managed by the state of Idaho.
+High school students are NOT eligible to receive federal financial aid for their dual credit courses, but funding is available through the Advanced Opportunities Program, which is managed by the state of Idaho.

 Admission by Petition